 MX1 World Championship Standings (after 6 of 17 rounds): 1.
 Antonio Cairoli (ITA, KTM), 280 points; 2.
 Gautier Paulin (FRA, Kawasaki), 242 p.; 3.
 Clement Desalle (BEL, Rockstar Energy Suzuki World MX1), 227 p.; 4.
 Ken de Dycker (BEL, KTM), 217 p.; 5.
 Kevin Strijbos (BEL, Rockstar Energy Suzuki World MX1), 183 p.; 6.
 Tommy Searle (GBR, Kawasaki), 180 p.; 7.
 Maximilian Nagl (GER, Honda), 132 p.; 8.
 Rui Goncalves (POR, KTM), 131 p.; 9.
 David Philippaerts (ITA, Honda), 112 p.; 10.
 Jeremy van Horebeek (BEL, Kawasaki), 109 p.

-4 hours ago: @Fox26Mike @MyFoxHouston Anytime! see full story
+4 days ago: @LukieBull have a great time! see full story